Why Did My Mortgage Go Up? Factors That Can Change Your Monthly Mortgage Payments

 Exemptions

 The loss of property tax exemptions can also drive your mortgage payment up.
-Some states and municipalities require that you reapply for your exemptions every year.
+Some states and municipalities require you to reapply for your exemptions every year.

-Contact your local tax office for questions about exemption eligibility or changes to your taxes.
+Contact your local tax office with questions about exemptions or changes to your taxes.

 Homeowners Insurance

 If you have a mortgage, you’re required to have homeowners insurance.
-It protects both you and your lender against damage to your house.
-If you don’t have a current policy or yours has expired, your lender may find one for you.
+It protects you and your lender against damage to your house.
+Your lender may secure a policy if you don’t have a current policy or it's expired.

-If your lender finds the insurance, it may be more expensive than it would be if you shopped around for your own policy.
-This can cause your mortgage payment to increase.
+If your lender sources the insurance, it may be more expensive than shopping around for your own policy and cause your mortgage payment to increase.

 Adding An Escrow Account